FangLabNTU/Oligomer-Finder/Oligomer-Finder User Manual.md

 • Oligomer-Finder.
 R is an R script for seed molecule guided oligomers screened and annotation for MS/MS data.

 •The program is written in the language ‘R’ and is publicly available at https://github.com/FangLab/Oligomer-Finder.git

+• A simple version of "Seed oligomer-Finder" module was modified from Oligomer-Finder.
+R  using Python language and has been uploaded.

 • Please see below for detailed instructions on using the Oligomer-Finder.
 R code:

 ##### Introduction